Nitvex/epam-project/README.md

  - Requires authorization
  - If requested without authorization then redirects to login page
  - Here user can enroll in master
- - User can decline record
+ - User can cancel record
  - Enrollment and cancellation make requests to server, which stores data about different users.
 So, different users see different data.
  - Time, places, names of masters are requested from server